NomicFoundation/hardhat-vscode/docs/publish-extension.md

    - The language server package version in `./server/package.json`
    - The coc extension package version in `./coc/package.json`
      - Its `@nomicfoundation/solidity-language-server` dependency version.
+   - Run `npm install` so the lockfile is updated

 7. Update the changelog in `./client/CHANGELOG.md` by adding a new entry for the new version based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/)
 8. Commit the package version and changelog change as a version bump commit: